CHTC/Events/2025-11-18-python-ospool.md

 sidebar: |
     # Who

-    New and prospective OSPool users who want to learn about using Jupyter Hub to access OSPool resources.
+    New and prospective OSPool users who want to learn about deploying Python programs on OSPool resources.

     # When